alanssitis/in-toto-policies/README.md

 This repository contains all code used to implement the experiment.
-Here is the [layout](https://github.com/alanssitis/new-attestation-policy-demo/blob/main/layout.yaml) from the demo shown at Kubecon EU 2024 and [here](test/data/policy.yaml) is its "modern" look.
+Here is the [layout](https://github.com/alanssitis/new-attestation-policy-demo/blob/main/layout.yaml) from the demo shown at Kubecon EU 2024 and [here](test/data/policy.yaml) is its new look.

 > [!NOTE]
 > `inspect` is still a WIP.
 But its functionality can be achieved
-> via a novel policy type.
+> via another policy type.

 The goal of this was to dramatically improve the expressability of the policy when trying to apply it to attestations rather than links, which lead to a lot